Tagged as: Credit Union Difference

-Financial education: Promoting financial literacy is part of the community commitment and we have provided financial education services to more than 20,000 Alameda County residents and created more than 200 educational articles.
+- Financial education: Promoting financial literacy is part of our community commitment and we provide financial education to Alameda County residents and through our MoneyWise blog.

 As a whole, local credit unions are members of the communities they serve.
 They invest in their community because they are part of the community